locationtech/geomesa/docs/user/convert/parsing_and_validation.rst

 of those simple features before they are written to GeoMesa.
 For example, you may want to validate that there is a geometry field and that the geometry is valid.

-There are currently three converters available for usage with GeoMesa:
+There are currently three validators available for usage with GeoMesa Converters:

 * has-geo - Ensure that the feature has a geometry and it is non-null
 * has-dtg - Ensure that the date has a geometry and it is non-null
 * z-index - Ensure the Geometry and Date are within the space/time bounds of GeoMesa Z-Index implementations (i.e. Z2, Z3, XZ2, XZ3)

-Be default the has-geo and has-dtg validators are enabled.
+By default the has-geo and has-dtg validators are enabled.
 To enable other validators add this to the options block of your typesafe converter config:

 ::